Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Your body regulates sleep through two overlapping systems.
 The circadian rhythm is your internal 24-hour clock, anchored almost entirely by light.
 Sleep pressure is the build-up of adenosine in the brain the longer you are awake.
 When both systems sync, sleep happens without thinking about it.
 When either is knocked off by irregular schedules, artificial light, stress or alcohol, the whole thing gets noisy.

-Matthew Walker, Professor of Neuroscience and Psychology at UC Berkeley and director of the Center for Human Sleep Science, puts the priority plainly: “Regularity is king“.
+Matthew Walker, Professor of Neuroscience and Bioengineering at UT Dallas and director of the Sleep Innovation Laboratories, puts the priority plainly: “Regularity is king”.
 Anchor your sleep and wake times to the same slot every day, and you improve both how much sleep you get and how useful it is.

-Chronic poor sleep affects mood, concentration, immune function, metabolism and heart health.
-The NHS recommends most adults need between 7 and 9 hours a night.
-Not as a target to chase, but as a baseline the body needs to do its work.
+Chronic poor sleep affects mood, concentration, immune function, metabolism, and heart health.
+The NHS recommends most adults need between 7 and 9 hours a night, yet according to YouGov surveys cited in the 2024–25 Annual Public Health Report, while 80% of adults aim for at least eight hours, only 19% actually achieve it.
+Not as a target to chase, but as a baseline, the body needs to do its work.
 If you are running consistently under that, everything else you do for your health is working uphill.

 How does stress actually damage sleep?